 Are you unsure which bearings you should get?
 In this guide, we´ll explain the most important terms and facts about bearings.
 We´ll also explain which bearings are best for exactly your way of riding or skating.

 1. Bearings in general

 A wheel needs 2 bearings to rotate on the axle.
-A bearing can have a big influence on the speed and feeling of your riding/skating.
+A bearing can have a big influence on the speed and feel of your riding/skating.

 Regardless of the type of bearing you have, you should avoid sand, water and humid conditions at any time, as this will shorten the lifespan of your bearings considerably.
 Regular cleaning and lubrication of bearings can help to increase their durability and speed.
 See how to clean your bearings here.